colshrapnel/phpdelusions.net/sql_injection.md

 **Nothing.**

-For the identifier it would be nothing else... **but old good manual formatting:**
+For the identifier, it would be nothing else... **but old good manual formatting:**

     $field = "`".str_replace("`","``",$field)."`";
     $sql   = "SELECT * FROM t ORDER BY $field";